 What I do

-I do research, analysis, writing and strategic design particularly in service innovation.
-I very occasionally make and show participatory/live/digital artworks.
-I'm an associate fellow at Said Business School, University of Oxford.
+I do research, analysis, writing and strategic design particularly in relation to policy, social innovation and service innovation.
+I very occasionally make and show participatory/live/digital/data artworks.

 Teaching blog: MBA elective in Designing Better Futures